striter-no/TeinvCAPTCHA/README.md

 To view the ID you need:

 1. Go to Telegram settings
-2. Go to the “Advanced” tab
+2. Go to the "Advanced" tab
-3. At the very bottom, click the “Experimental” tab
+3. At the very bottom, click the "Experimental" tab
-4. Enable the display of “Peer IDs”
+4. Enable the display of "Peer IDs"

 ## How to distinguish a group from a supergroup